 —Tony Bechara, 2001

-Tony Bechara: An Artist of Many Worlds is the first-ever comprehensive survey of the Puerto Rican-born artist, including works from his late career and exploring his decades-long dedication to color theory and abstraction.
-Born in Puerto Rico and based in New York City, Bechara (1942–2025) drew on his bilingual and bicultural upbringing, his studies in law and international relations, his long stays in Europe and on the East End of Long Island, and his characteristic, enduring curiosity to become a man of many worlds—seeking light and illumination in far corners of the globe and across its diverse cultures.
+Tony Bechara: An Artist of Many Worlds is the first-ever comprehensive survey of this Puerto Rican artist, including works from his later years and exploring his career-long dedication to color theory and abstraction.
+Born in Puerto Rico and based in New York City, Bechara (1942–2025) drew on his bilingual and bicultural upbringing, his studies in law and international relations, his long stays in Europe and the Hamptons, and his characteristic, enduring curiosity to become a man of many worlds—seeking light and illumination in far corners of the globe and across its diverse cultures.

-The artist’s seminal abstract work—realized with square, circular, and triangular canvases as well as in prints and three-dimensional sculpture—deftly engages the viewer’s optics, creating compositions that seem to shimmer and vibrate.
+The artist’s iconic abstract work—realized on square, circular, and triangular canvases as well as in prints and three-dimensional sculpture—deftly engages the viewer’s optics, creating compositions that seem to shimmer and vibrate.
 This effect stems from his fascination with pointillism and the work of French Impressionists Georges Seurat and Paul Signac.
-Yet in Bechara’s work, the “points”—in his case, pixels—are meticulously mapped by hand, randomized through analog mathematical formulas and calculations, and arranged to create structures in which chaos and harmony fuse into a unified composition.
+In Bechara’s practice, however, the “points”—in his case, pixels—are meticulously mapped by hand, randomized through analog mathematical formulas and calculations, and arranged to create structures in which chaos and harmony fuse into a unified composition.

 Exhibition Support